espadrine/sc/README.md

 [Download it for free] (https://github.com/espadrine/sc/zipball/master) to try the demo!

-[The documentation sits here] (https://github.com/espadrine/sc/tree/master/doc/Readme.md).

 ## Features

-- routes, templates (with one by default)
+- routes, templates (with one parser by default)
 - query parameters processing, file upload, HTTP authentication
 - ajax, EventSource (SSE), WebSockets built-in